zhansliu/writemdict/fileformat.md

 | ...                    |    ...  | ...|
 | `key_blocks[num_blocks-1]`         | varying |... |

-## Encryption:
+## Keyword header encryption:

 If the parameter `Encrypted` in the header has the lowest bit set (i.e. `Encrypted | 1` is nonzero), then the 40-byte block from `num_blocks` are encrypted.
 The encryption used is Salsa20/8 (Salsa20 with 8 rounds instead of 20).
-The parameters are:

-* Key length: 128 bits
-* IVs length: 64 bits.
-* Ivs: all zeros (i.e. "\x00\x00\x00\x00\x00\x00\x00\x00").
+In pseudo-Python:

+    def encrypt(message, key):
+        salsa20_8_init(key_length = 128, #128 bits
+           iv_length = 64, # 64 bits
+           ivs = b"\0\0\0\0\0\0\0\0"), #64 bits of zeros)
+        return salsa20_8_encrypt(message, key)

+    encrypted_block = encrypt(unencrypted_block, key=ripemd128(encryption_key))

-* Key: `RIPEMD128(encryption_key)`, where `encryption_key` is the dictionary password specified on creation of the MdxDocument.
+Here, `encryption_key` is the dictionary password specified on creation of the dictionary.

+This `encryption_key` is not distributed directly.
+Instead it is further encrypted, using an email address that the end user enters into his or her MDict client:

+    reg_code = encrypt(ripemd128(encryption_key), ripemd128(user_email))

+The 128-bit `reg_code` is then distributed to the user.
+This can be done in two ways:

+* If the MDX file is called `dictionary.mdx`, the dictionary reader should look for a file called `dictionary.key` in the same directory, which contains `reg_code` as a 32-digit hexadecimal string.
+* Otherwise, `reg_code` can be included in the header of the MDX file, as the attribute `RegCode`.

 ## Keyword index

 The keyword index lists some basic data about the key blocks.
 It it compressed (see "Compression"), and possibly encrypted (see "Keyword index encryption").
-After decompression and decryption, it looks like this
+After decompression and decryption, it looks like this:

 | `decompress(keyword_sect)` | Length |  |
 |----------------------------|--|----|